-Harley says EU duties will prompt prices hikes in the autumn
+Harley says EU duties could prompt price hikes

 Harley says it is getting hit by tariffs twice: Once by the EU import duty and once by a rise in raw material prices resulting from U.S. steel tariffs.

-For the moment, though, Harley does not need to raise prices yet as it used the roughly three months since Europe first threatened to impose duties on its motorcycles to prepare.
+For the moment, though, Harley does not need to raise prices as it used the roughly three months since Europe first threatened to impose duties on its motorcycles to prepare.

 “We tried to get the current model to Europe as quickly as possible, as far as production allowed for it,” Arnezeder said.